 Check the trip meter to ensure it hasn’t flicked off.
-Also check that it isn’t a fault with your power company and whether your neighbours have power.
-If they don’t, then you should call Vector as they may be performing maintenance in your area.
+Also, check that it isn’t a fault with your power company and whether your neighbours have power.
+If they don’t, you should call Vector as they may be performing maintenance in your area.

-If your elements are working but your oven will not turn on, it’s likely that the automatic switch has been turned on by mistake.
+If your elements are working, but your oven will not turn on, the automatic switch has likely been turned on by mistake.
 Simply turn this off.

-If your shower or sink is not draining as fast as normal try using Draino, or bleach can be equally as effective.
-If you pour this down the drain and run hot water, it will help clean the drain/pipes as there can often be a build up of soap scum.
-In a shower where the drain is removable, take it out and make sure that there’s nothing clogging it up – Hair for example.
+If your shower or sink is not draining as fast as normal, try using Draino, or bleach can be equally effective.
+If you pour this down the drain and run hot water, it will help clean the drain/pipes as there can often be a build-up of soap scum.
+In a shower where the drain is removable, take it out and make sure that there’s nothing clogging it up – Hair, for example.

-If you are having trouble and your sink/toilet is blocked and won’t drain/flush this could just be backed up and you can try a couple of things yourself first.
-You can use a plunger on the sink or an unraveled wire coat hanger to unclog anything that maybe causing an obstruction.
-Obviously if this persists email your property manager.
+If you are having trouble and your sink/toilet is blocked and won’t drain/flush, this could just be backed up; you can try a couple of things yourself first.
+You can use a plunger on the sink or an unravelled wire coat hanger to unclog anything that maybe is causing an obstruction.
+Obviously, if this persists, email your property manager.

-We suggest that you first try a store bought remedy.
-Also, before you contact your property manager please ensure that the problem has not arisen because of a cleaning issue – Food scraps left out for example.
+We suggest that you first try a store-bought remedy.
+Before you contact your property manager, please ensure that the problem has not arisen due to a cleaning issue – Food scraps left out, for example.
 If you do have a rodent problem, contact your property manager immediately.

 Please check that you’re using the correct bulbs and also that you’re not using poor quality bulbs – This can cause the lights to ‘blow’ constantly.
 Sometimes investing in bulbs that are of a reputable brand can be more beneficial in the long run.

-Please check (especially if you’ve had a power outage recently) that the lever near the pull down cord has been flicked back up into place as often this will come down in order for the door to be opened manually.
+Please check (especially if you’ve had a power outage recently) that the lever near the pull-down cord has been flicked back up into place as often this will come down for the door to be opened manually.
 If you’ve had no power problems, please check the batteries in your remote control.